Healthy Homes Assessment Whakatu

 What We Do

-As building inspectors we take on all issues associated with expert home Inspections.
-We’re here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we handle all issues of professional home Inspections.
+We’re there to ensure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of solutions to ensure you are fully aware of the state of any property you may be considering buying or selling in addition to other services.
+We specialise in a variety of solutions to ensure you are fully aware of the state of any property you could be looking to purchase or sell as well as additional services.

-Our systematic method of conducting your house inspection and the latest software technology that incorporates digital images into your document, you are able to actually see any issues that may be identified.
-Thanks to our comprehensive report, it is easy to understand why we receive so many referrals from clients our service to family and acquaintances.
+With our systemised method of conducting your house inspection as well as the latest technology in software which includes digital photos in the Report, you can actually see any issues that could be found.
+Thanks to our comprehensive report, it is no wonder we receive so many clients who recommend our service to family members and acquaintances.

 Get in Touch - Have Peace of Mind